 ROME — Thousands of migrants in Italy are anxiously waiting to see if they will lose their housing and benefits following approval of a government-backed law that aims to reduce the number of migrants granted humanitarian protections.

-Interior Minister Matteo Salvini has denied speculation that he is "about to kick out pregnant women, children and elderly people on Christmas Eve."
-Rather, he stressed last week, the new law eliminates the category of "humanitarian protection" for migrants going forward, not retroactively.
+Interior Minister Matteo Salvini has denied speculation that he is "about to kick out pregnant women, children and elderly people on Christmas Eve" from state-run reception centers.
+Rather, he stressed last week, the new law eliminates the category of "humanitarian protection" for migrants in the future, not retroactively.

 But aid groups say eventually the law could affect as many as 20,000 people as their humanitarian permits expire.
 It was passed at the same time that Italy's populist, anti-migrant government announced it wouldn't attend the signing ceremony in Morocco next week of the U.N.
 Global Compact on migration.

 "This government felt that Italy is offering humanitarian protection to too many people, so it changed the rules on who will receive it," Matteo Villa, an expert on migration with Italy's Institute for the Study of International Politics, told The Associated Press this week.

 The law, dubbed the "Salvini Decree," is the latest measure taken by Italy's government to crack down on the more than 640,000 migrants who have arrived in Italy since 2014, most fleeing Libya aboard smugglers' boats.

 Many have applied for refugee status.
 But others have obtained a lesser status granting them special humanitarian protections given the possible risks they might face if returned home.
 The two-year humanitarian permits enable migrants to live in state-run reception centers and access training and educational programs and find work.